Keyboard shortcuts

 }

-Need a strict order without a data dependency?
-Make the dependency explicit by threading a return value through.
+Need a strict order without a real data dependency?
+See Force a sequential execution order.

 #[workflow]